Disastrous midterm campaign tour was a shortcut to impeachment

 As Johnson showed willingness, even eagerness, to pardon former Confederates, the Republican-controlled Congress balked, during 1866 overriding 15 of 29 Johnson vetoes.
 These included the Civil Rights Act, which declared all persons born in the United States, regardless of race, color, or previous condition of involuntary servitude, to be citizens.
 That April 9, 1866, override vote was the first of an American president in more than 20 years.
-On July 16, 1866, Congress also overrode Johnson’s veto of the Freedmen’s Bureau Reauthorization Act.
+On July 16, 1866, Congress also overrode Johnson’s veto of the Freedmen’s Bureau Reauthorization Act, which granted aid to former slaves, such as food and housing, oversight, education, health care, and employment contracts with private landowners.
 Major white supremacist violence erupted across the South, notably in New Orleans.
 On July 30, whites there attacked African-Americans protesting recently imposed Black Codes, as postwar legislation that curbed blacks’ civil rights were known.
 Rioters injured 150 blacks, 44 fatally, and killed four whites.

 In spring 1866, Navy chief Welles and Secretary of State William Seward, looking ahead to the fall elections, undertook to put Johnson in front of voters.
 The two planned a politicking foray to Chicago.
 The nominal goal was to unveil a memorial to Democrat Stephen A. Douglas, who had died of typhus in 1861; the real point was to rally voters to the president’s cause in November.
 Johnson took to the idea, pushing for more whistle stops as a means of enlisting northern Republicans to support him.
 He saw the junket as a way to exploit tensions between the party’s Radical wing and more moderate members to his own benefit.